Anico94/Name-Sorter/README.md

 ## Unit Tests

-Unit test have been writen in test_name-sorter.py These can be run in the terminal or command line with:
+Unit test have been writen in files beginning with "test\_" These can be run in the terminal or command line with:

-- python test_name-sorter.py or
+- pytest or
-- python3 test_name-sorter.py
+- py.test